 The Terre Haute Humane Society offers low-cost spay and neuters for your pet.
-Thursday’s are known as Community Spay/Neuter Days.
+Every Thursday, is available for Community Spays & Neuters.
 It is a low-cost option to help your pet have a long life and be healthy.
 It is $50 to spay/neuter a cat and $60 to spay/neuter a dog.
 Please call the Terre Haute Humane Society to make an appointment - (812) 232-0293.

 Spaying helps prevent uterine infections and breast cancer, which is fatal in about 50 percent of dogs and 90 percent of cats.
 Spaying your pet before her first heat offers the best protection from these diseases.